jandoornbos/jandoornbos/README.md

 ### :wave: Hi there!

-I'm a former software developer that is now active as a teacher.
+I'm a former software developer who is now active as a teacher.

 ```swift
 let skills: [Skill] = [